-According to the Centers for Disease Control and Prevention, heart disease is responsible for more than 600,000 deaths in the United States each year.
+According to the Centers for Disease Control and Prevention, heart disease is a leading cause of death for men and women in the United States.

 Coronary artery disease is the most common form of heart disease and a major cause of heart attack.
 It occurs when plaque builds up along the walls of the heart's arteries, causing them to narrow and limit blood flow.

 High blood pressure, high cholesterol, smoking, diabetes, obesity and lack of exercise can increase your risk of developing coronary artery disease.
 Age, gender and family history of heart disease also play a role.